marijnbent/obsidian-active-table/README.md

 ## Additional Notes

-- **Placeholder Replacement:** Make sure to search and replace all instances of `MyPlugin`, `my-plugin`, and `my-name` to fit your specific plugin and personal details.
+- **Placeholder Replacement:** Make sure to search and replace all instances of `ActiveTable`, `active-table`, and `Marijn Bent` to fit your specific plugin and personal details.